Biodiversity-positive food systems (KB-44)

 Multidisciplinary research and development teams work on these flagship themes for the duration of the investment programme (2022-2024).

-News from the flagships
+News from the flagship programmes

 Wildcard projects

 In addition, the investment programme aims to catalyse the creativity of the WUR community by supporting a set of smaller research and outreach projects.
 These 'wildcard' projects advance scientific frontiers by taking on risky and innovative approaches, forming new collaborations and connecting with key stakeholders.
+They can be viewed in the overview at the top of this page.

-News from the wildcards
+News from the wildcard projects